-Excessive activity and inability to pay attention often have a common root in Oriental medicine: Insufficient Yin, where Yin represents the calm and receptive dimension of human personality.
+Excessive activity and the inability to pay attention often have a common root in Oriental medicine: Insufficient Yin, where Yin represents the calm and receptive dimension of human personality.
 One reason children may exhibit yin deficiency is hereditary.
 Since children are in a Yang growth phase of their life, which needs the support of their yin resources, they can easily become deficient in Yin.
 As their Yin and its supporting nutrients are depleted by refined foods, synthetic chemicals, pesticides, radiation from computers and TV’s, highly spiced foods, fluorescent lights, and numerous other toxic elements of modern life, its advisable for children with Yin deficiency to have as natural diet and lifestyle possible.
 Chaos in the home, along with other stress can contribute to this syndrome in children.

 FOODS AND NUTRITIONAL REMEDIES

 Omega 3 and GLA oils in the form of flax seed can help yin of the liver which may be indicated when a child is angry and disruptive, children with ADHD may also benefit from taking a few kelp tablets daily.

 People that think food has little effect on behavior need only need to observe the difference in children who begins to eat a balanced whole food diet.
 The child who eats an excess of poor-quality red meats is usually aggressive or emotionally stressed because of at least one factor – most common meats are high in the fatty acid arachidonate, which forms are hormone like prostaglandins of the E2 series in the body which in excess can promote mental and physical inflammation and aggression.